Getting older can be an exciting and enjoyable experience. Here’s how.

 Others find comfort in food, television, romance novels, or relationships that create enough diversion to serve as a temporary distraction while dealing with the challenges of getting older.

-Though these are common and completely understandable avenues to reduce anxiety, in all likelihood they cannot sustain our sense of ease and in some cases, they may even cause physical and emotional harm.
+Though these are common and completely understandable avenues to reduce anxiety, they cannot sustain our sense of ease.
+In some cases, they may even cause physical and emotional harm.

-Fortunately, just as a plant uses the process of photosynthesis to turn the sun’s radiation into sustenance, so can humans take anxiety and use it as fuel for increased clarity and personal awareness.
+Fortunately, just as a plant uses the process of photosynthesis to turn the sun’s radiation into sustenance, humans can take anxiety and use it as fuel for increased clarity and personal awareness.

-One way to realize this possibility is to cultivate a different and more sustainable coping mechanism for those periods of time when you experience distress.
+One way to realize this possibility is to cultivate a different and more sustainable coping mechanism for those periods when you experience distress.

 A healthier option is to create time to take care of your body (and subsequently your mind and spirit) through exercise.